 1st: SECOND ALBUM 'Please to see the King' (B&C Records)

-With changes in the band a second album was quickly needed and the result was a very 'electric-folk' sounding album with no drums and was a sound that would define the bands early years before moving on in a 'folk-Rock' direction.
-It reached No.45 in the charts.
+With changes in the band a second album was quickly needed and the result was a very dense, unique heavy 'electric-folk' album with no drums and was a sound that would define the bands early years before moving on in a 'folk-Rock' direction.
+It reached No.45 in the charts and became widely regarded as an electric folk masterpiece which attracted the attention of critics and influential Radio DJ's like John Peel.

 The cover to the original LP was in a lovely hessian material.
 All songs are traditional and a later castle CD reissue (2003) included a series of Off-air recordings of BBC sessions.
 Produced by Sandy Robertson and released on B&C records.
 The title is a reference to the 'Cutty Wren' ceremony where a Wren is paraded like a King on 26th Dec.